jdhollis/darksky-clojure/README.md

 A Clojure library for retrieving data from the [Dark Sky API](http://darkskyapp.com/api/).
 The Dark Sky API lets you query for short-term precipitation forecast data at geographical points inside the United States.

+NOTE: `darksky-clojure` is now deprecated in favor of `forecast-clojure` (http://github.com/jdhollis/forecast-clojure)

+See http://blog.forecast.io/post/46290267206/announcing-forecast for more information.

 ## Installation

 `darksky-clojure` is available as a Maven artifact from [Clojars](http://clojars.org/darksky-clojure):